Fixing our Housing Crisis

 I’m running to bring real solutions — not more delays and half-measures

-For 16 years, my opponent has slowed housing reform – advocating for extended public process, for limiting reforms to pilot projects, for exempting most of the city – while housing costs skyrocketed.
+For 16 years, the incumbent has slowed housing reform – advocating for extended public process, for limiting reforms to pilot projects, for exempting most of the city – while housing costs skyrocketed.

-Between 2014 and 2024, Bellingham’s median home price more than doubled, and we are now the 13th most unaffordable small city in the U.S. (see spreadsheet graphic).
+Between 2014 and 2024, Bellingham’s median home price more than doubled.
+We are now the most unaffordable small city in the U.S., and the fourth most unaffordable city of any size (see spreadsheet graphic).

 I will fight alongside Mayor Kim Lund and my fellow council members to enact citywide housing reforms.